-Subsection (d): This subsection provides that the certificate of notarial act must, in addition to the requirements imposed by Section 15, indicate that the notarial act was performed by communication technology.
+Subsection (i): This subsection provides that the certificate of notarial act must, in addition to the requirements imposed by Section 15, indicate that the notarial act was performed by communication technology.
 This notation on the certificate is, in effect, a notice to interested parties that the notarial act was performed for a remotely located individual by means of communication technology.

-Subsection (e): This subsection states that a short-form certificate set out in Section 16 is sufficient to comply with subsection (d) in either of the following:
+Subsection (j): This subsection states that a short-form certificate set out in Section 16 is sufficient to comply with subsection (i) in either of the following:

-(i) The certificate complies with any requirements adopted under subsection (h)(1) by the commissioning officer or agency, or

-(ii) The certificate is in the form of a certificate set out in Section 16 and contains a additional statement providing substantially as follows: "This notarial act involved the use of communication technology."
+- (i) The certificate complies with any requirements adopted under subsection (m)(1) by the commissioning officer or agency, or - (ii) The certificate is in the form of a certificate set out in Section 16 and contains a additional statement providing substantially as follows: "This notarial act involved the use of communication technology."

-Subsection (f): This subsection requires that a notary public; a guardian, conservator, or agent of the notary public; or a personal representative of a deceased notary public must retain the audio-visual recording created under subsection (c)(3).
+Subsection (k): This subsection requires that a notary public; a guardian, conservator, or agent of the notary public; or a personal representative of a deceased notary public must retain the audio-visual recording created under subsection (c)(3).
 Alternatively, the recording may be retained by a repository on behalf of a person required to retain the recording.
 The suggested period for retention of the recording is ten years, although this may be varied by the legislature at the time of enactment.
-Furthermore, the commissioning officer or agency may require a different period by rule pursuant to its powers under subsection (h)(4) and may vary retention period for different types of documents.
+Furthermore, the commissioning officer or agency may require a different period by rule pursuant to its powers under subsection (m)(4) and may vary retention period for different types of documents.

-Subsection (g): Prior to performing his or her first notarial act under this Section, a notary public must notify the commissioning officer or agency that the notary public will be performing notarial acts for remotely located individuals by means of communication technology.
+Subsection (1): Prior to performing his or her first notarial act under this Section, a notary public must notify the commissioning officer or agency that the notary public will be performing notarial acts for remotely located individuals by means of communication technology.
 The notary public must identify all of the technologies that she or he will be using to provide the notarial service.
 In this regard, the term "technologies" is broader than merely communication technology.
 It includes not only communication technology but also, for example, any technology used to perform identity proofing.

-The commissioning officer or agency may have established standards for the approval of communication technology under subsection (h)(2) and Section 27.
+The commissioning officer or agency may have established standards for the approval of communication technology under subsection (m)(2) and Section 27.
 If so, the communication technology must conform to those standards.
 If the communication technology does so conform, the commissioning officer or agency will then approve the technology.
 If the commissioning officer or agency has not established standards, the notification provided to the commissioning officer or agency containing the required information suffices to comply with this subsection.

-Subsection (h): This subsection authorizes the commissioning officer or agency to adopt rules regarding the performance of a notarial act by communication technology for a remotely located individual.
+Subsection (m): This subsection authorizes the commissioning officer or agency to adopt rules regarding the performance of a notarial act by communication technology for a remotely located individual.
 Adopting such rules will be of particular importance since the provisions of this Section are a significant revision of prior notarial practice.

-Specifically listed in the subsection is the authority to adopt rules regarding: (1) the means of performing a notarial act involving a remotely located individual using communication technology; (2) standards for communication technology and identity proofing; (3) requirements or procedures to approve providers of communication technology and the process of identity proofing; and (4) standards and the period for the retention of an audio-visual recording created under subsection (c)(3).
+Specifically listed in the subsection is the authority to adopt rules regarding: (1) the means of performing a notarial act involving a remotely located individual using communication technology; (2) standards for communication technology and identity proofing; (3) requirements or procedures to approve providers of communication technology and the process of identity proofing; (4) standards and the period for the retention of an audio-visual recording created under subsection (c)(3); and (5) methods for a notary public to confirm the identity of a tangible record under subsections (d) and (e).